aib/aibsmod-q3/aibsmod/readme.txt

 	* am_selfDamage <0/1>
 		This setting controls whether players can damage themselves.
 If set to 0, players cannot damage themselves (neither health nor armorwise) but knockback still applies.
 Players can "callvote selfdamage 0/1" to change this setting.

-	* am_weaponsDisabled <0/1>
+	* am_disableWeapons <0/1>
 		This setting controls whether players can use weapons other than the gauntlet.
 It is mainly useful in football and telefrag matches (see the "teleport" command below).
-Players can "callvote weaponsdisabled 0/1" to change this setting.
+Players can "callvote disableweapons 0/1" to change this setting.

 	* am_piercingRail <0/1>
 		This setting controls whether railgun shots go through walls.
 Players can "callvote piercing 0/1" to change this setting.